Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 Keep reading to get the full Slovenia Itinerary for 3 to 7 days.

-Day 1 of Slovenia Itinerary: Arrive in Ljubljana
+Day 1 of Slovenia Itinerary 7 days: Arrive in Ljubljana

 Ljubljana is served by the Ljubljana Joze Pucnik airport (aka Ljubljana Airport).
 You can book flights from the UK, or get connections from North America.